ConduitIO/conduit-connector-protocol/README.md

-# Conduit Connector Plugin
+# Conduit Connector Plugin Protocol

-:warning: WORK IN PROGRESS :warning:

-This repository contains the definition of the Conduit plugin.
-It is a thin layer that hides the gRPC implementation details without adding any functionality on top.
-This is NOT the plugin SDK.
+This repository contains the definition of the [Conduit](https://github.com/conduitio/conduit) plugin protocol in gRPC.
+It also contains a thin Go layer that hides the gRPC implementation details without adding any functionality on top.

-This repository is the only connection point between Conduit and one of its plugins.
+This repository is the only connection point between Conduit and a connector plugin.

+## Implementing a connector plugin in Go

+If you want to implement a Conduit connector plugin in Go, you should use the [Connector Plugin SDK](https://github.com/ConduitIO/connector-plugin-sdk).
+In this case you won't directly use the contents of this repository, since the SDK hides implementation details and provides utilities to make developing a connector as simple as possible.

+If you want to implement a connector plugin in any other language you will need to generate the protocol code yourself, this is explained in the next chapter.

 ## Generating code for other languages

-You can use [buf](https://buf.build/) to generate code for building a Conduit plugin in a language other than Go.
+You can use [buf](https://buf.build/) to generate code for building a Conduit plugin in virtually any major language.
 To do that you need to create a [`buf.gen.yaml`](https://docs.buf.build/generate/usage#create-a-bufgenyaml) file and configure the plugins for the language you want to use.

 For example here is a `buf.gen.yaml` file that is configured to generate C++ and Java code: